Is a 1% Commission Real Estate Agent Right for Your Home Sale?

 - Miami, Florida: 5.52%

-As noted above, the data shows that in a typical real estate transaction, the seller usually pays somewhere between 5% and 6% in commission.
-However, the listing agent doesn’t keep the entire fee.
-The buyer’s agent typically takes a 50% share (give or take) of the total commission fee.
+As noted above, the data shows that in a typical real estate transaction, commission fees usually total between 5% and 6% of the sale price.
+In a traditional commission setting, the listing agent usually splits this with the buyer’s agent.

 In addition, both the buyer’s agent and the listing agent will usually pay a portion of their commission to their companies for brokerage and desk fees.